Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Content Moderation Results

 \subsection{SetFit for efficient many-shot learning}

-Respectively comparing SetFit to Log Reg and \LaGoNNexp to \LaGoNN suggests that fine-tuning the ST embedding model on moderate or balanced data hurts model performance as the number of training samples grows.
+Respectively comparing SetFit to SetFit$_{exp}$ and \LaGoNN to \LaGoNNexp suggests that fine-tuning the ST embedding model on moderate or balanced data hurts model performance as the number of training samples grows.
 We therefore hypothesize that randomly sampling a subset of training data to fine-tune the encoder, freezing, embedding the remaining data, and training the classifier will result in a stronger model.

 To test our hypothesis, we add two models to our experimental setup: SetFit$_{lite}$ and \LaGoNNlite.
-SetFit$_{lite}$ and \LaGoNNlite are respectively equivalent to SetFit and \LaGoNNexp, except after the fourth step (400 samples), we freeze the encoder and only retrain the classifier on subsequent steps, similar to Log Reg and \LaGoNN.
+SetFit$_{lite}$ and \LaGoNNlite are respectively equivalent to SetFit$_{exp}$ and \LaGoNNexp, except after the fourth step (400 samples), we freeze the encoder and only retrain the classifier on subsequent steps, similar to SetFit and \LaGoNN.

-Figure \ref{LaGoNN_resultsmany} shows our results with these two new models.
-As expected, in the cases of extreme and imbalanced distributions, \LaGoNNexp, SetFit, and RoBERTa$_{exp}$, are the strongest performers on Toxic Conversations.
-We note very different results for both \LaGoNNlite and SetFit$_{lite}$ compared to \LaGoNNexp and SetFit on Toxic Conversations and Amazon Counterfactual under the moderate and balanced label distributions.
-As their expensive counterparts start to plateau or degrade on the fourth step, the predictive power of these two new models dramatically increases, showing improved or comparable performance to RoBERTa$_{full}$, despite being optimized on less data; for example, \LaGoNNlite reaches an average precision of approximately 55 after being optimized on only 500 examples.
+Figures \ref{LaGoNN_resultsmany} and \ref{LaGoNN_resultsmany2} show our results with these two new models.
+As expected, in the cases of extreme and imbalanced distributions, \LaGoNNexp, SetFit$_{exp}$, and RoBERTa$_{full}$, are the strongest performers.
+We note very different results for both \LaGoNNlite and SetFit$_{lite}$ compared to \LaGoNNexp and SetFit$_{exp}$ on Toxic Conversations under the moderate and balanced label distributions.
+As their expensive counterparts start to plateau or degrade on the fourth step, these two new models dramatically increase, showing improved or comparable performance to RoBERTa$_{full}$, despite being optimized on less data; for example, \LaGoNNlite reaches an average precision of approximately 55 after being optimized on only 500 examples.
 RoBERTa$_{full}$ does not exhibit similar performance until the tenth step.
-Finally, we point out that \LaGoNN-based methods generally provide a performance boost for SetFit-based classification.
+Finally, we point out that \LaGoNN-based methods generally provide a performance boost for SetFit-based methods.